DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/raspberry_pico.rst.txt

 The Raspberry Pico is a development board with an RP2040 microcontroller chip.
 It has 264KB of SRAM and 2MB of flash memory.
 Development for the Pico is versatile as the platform capable of being programmed in MicroPython, CPython, C, and Rust [1]_.
-The Pico has a dual core processor with a warrantied clock speed of 133MHz, set to 125MHz out of the box.
+The Pico has a dual core processor with a warrantied clock speed of 133MHz, set to 125MHz out of the box [3]_.
 The Pico is easily overclocked to over double the stock processor speed, with simple overclocking available to 270MHz.There are 40 GPIO pins on the board, with SPI, I2C, and UART communication capability.
 The Pico comes equip with a 12-bit 500ksps ADC with 5 channels total.
 One channel is configured to an